yorek/document-vector-pipeline/README.md

 * Azure AI Document Intelligenct for text extraction using the `prebuilt-layout` model.
 * Fixed size, non-overlapping text chunking.
 * The `text-embedding-3-large` embedding model from Azure OpenAI for embedding.
-* Cosmos DB's `DiskANN` index for the resulting vectors.
+* Azure SQL for the resulting vectors.

 ## Setup